Pavel Cuzuioc

-Early life and education

-Cuzuioc was born in Moldova.
-After studying law in Bucharest, Romania, he graduated from the State University of Moldova.
-In 2000, Pavel moved to Austria, where he took a Post-Graduate Diploma in International Studies at the Diplomatic Academy of Vienna.
-From 2003, he followed courses on film directing at the University of Music and Performing Arts Vienna, and since then has been working as a filmmaker in Austria, Romania, and Moldova.
+are recognized for their sensitive exploration of human experiences and emotional landscapes.

 Career

 Pavel's films have been screened and won several awards at various international film festivals such as Locarno Film Festival, IDFA, Hot Docs, Sheffield Doc/Fest, Clermont-Ferrand, Tallinn Black Nights Film Festival, DocAviv, TIFF, FIPA, VIENNALE, and others.

-Cuzuioc's DOINA GROPARILOR aka DIGGING FOR LIFE (2011) is a 55 minutes documentary, produced by HBO Europe, on the career gravediggers at Moldova's Doina cemetery—the largest in Eastern Europe, comprising some 250,000 graves spread out over two million square meters of land.
+Cuzuioc's DOINA GROPARILOR (aka 'DIGGING FOR LIFE')' (2011) is a 55 minutes documentary, produced by HBO Europe, on the career gravediggers at Moldova's Doina cemetery—the largest in Eastern Europe, comprising some 250,000 graves spread out over two million square meters of land.
 The film was screened in 2012 at TIFF, FIPA, Astra Film Festival and at Lincoln Center in New York City during the Making Waves: New Romanian Cinema Festival.

-His short film RAISA (2015), starring Cristina Flutur, was selected on over 100 festivals, including Clermont-Ferrand, Cottbus, Fribourg, Vienna Independent Shorts and won several awards at the Tallinn Black Nights Film Festival, Sunscreen Film Festival (USA), Kyrgyzstan ISFF, International FF of Uruguay, Seanema Film Festival (Montenegro).
+His short film RAISA (2015), starring Cristina Flutur, was selected on over 100 festivals, including Clermont-Ferrand, Cottbus, Fribourg, Vienna Independent Shorts and won several awards at the Tallinn Black Nights Film Festival, Sunscreen Film Festival (USA),.
 RAISA was broadcast on ARTE and HBO CE.